What is Fostering?

 In Victoria, foster care is provided by members of the community who are involved with a community service organisation, or CSO, which is commissioned by the Department of Human Services to provide these services.
 Some children who are unable to live with their parents may live with extended family members.
 This is known as ‘Kinship Care’.
 Kinship carers are usually supported by the Department of Human Services.

 There are several types of foster care programs in Victoria.
-Some CSOs provide a variety of programs, and some only provide one or two.
+Some CSOs provide a variety of programs, and some provide only one or two.
 Some of these programs are:

 * General Foster Care - for children aged 0-18 years.